A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 11

-Prices: € € | Paris Points of Interest: 🙂 | Paris Like a Local: 🙂 🙂
+Prices: € € | Paris Points of Interest: 🙂 | Local Feel: 🙂 🙂

-The 12th Arrondissement Paris is one of the main residential areas of Paris.
+The 12th Arrondissement is one of the main residential areas of Paris.
 Also, it has the honor of being the greenest district of Paris, home to the Parc Floral, Bois de Vincennes, and Parc de Bercy.

 MAIN SIGHTS: Le Marché d’Aligre, Bercy Village.